 1950s Hala Perforated Stars Wall Lamp

-Materials: Brass gooseneck.
-Olive green painted aluminum lampshade with many perforated stars, white painted inside.
-Wall mount: light olive green painted aluminum.
+Materials: Light olive green painted aluminium wall mount.
+Brass gooseneck.
+Olive green painted aluminium lampshade with many perforated stars, white painted inside.
+Brass ornamental nut.
 Bakelite socket.

 Height: 10 cm / 3.93”